5punk/react-slack-chat/README.md

 # React Slack Chat

-A beautiful Gooey / Material Design Slack Chat Web Integrating Widget.
+A Beautiful Gooey / Material Design Slack Chat Web Integrating Widget.

+Give your users the Perfect Support / Engagement experience, with the comfort of Slack.

 Throw your website visitors into a Slack Channel Community, where they can search for answers or get replies from online Slack Users.